Bharathi4real/nextjs-awesome-stack/README.md

-# Next.js Awessome Stack
+# Next.js Awesome Stack

 A curated collection of tools, libraries, and resources for React and Next.js developers.
-This repository aims to simplify development by providing easy access to essential UI components, design systems, utilities, and productivity tools.
+This repository simplifies development by offering easy access to essential UI components, design systems, utilities, and productivity tools.

+## ✅ Liked vs. Unverified Libraries
+- **Liked UI Libraries**: Personally found useful and appealing.
+- **Unverified UI Libraries**: Listed but not personally explored yet.

-## 📂 Repository Structure
+## 📁 Repository Structure
 ```
 nextjs-dev-hub/
 │── README.md             # Overview of the repo and resources